• Skip to primary navigation

 • pinch of salt

-• a few drops of soy sauce per shiitake mushroom
+• a few drops of soy sauce or ponzu (citrus-seasoned soy sauce) per shiitake mushroom

 Instructions

-• Pat the fresh shiitake mushrooms dry with paper towels to remove any dirt, and then trim off the stems.
-Sprinkle salt on the gills and let them sit for about 5 minutes to allow the flavors to meld.
+• Pat shiitake mushrooms dry with a paper towel to remove any dirt, then trim off the stems.
+Sprinkle salt on the gill side and let them sit for about 5 minutes to allow the flavors to blend.

-• Heat oil in a pan and sauté the shiitake mushrooms, cap-side up, over medium heat for 2 minutes and 30 seconds.
+• Heat oil in a pan.
+Sauté the shiitake mushrooms, cap-side up, over medium heat for 3 minutes.

-• Flip the shiitake mushrooms, cover the pan, and continue cooking for 2 minutes and 30 seconds.
+• Flip the shiitake mushrooms, cover the pan, and continue cooking for 3 more minutes.

-• Turn off the heat, transfer the shiitake mushrooms to a plate to prevent their juices from overflowing, and top each shiitake with a few drops of soy sauce.
+• Turn off the heat and transfer the shiitake mushrooms to a plate, taking care not to let their juices spill.
+Drizzle a few drops of soy sauce over each mushroom.

 Notes